 Journal about what you cared about in the beginning.
 What were you thinking about during that time?
 What were you doing?
 If we were following you around with a video camera, what would we have seen you doing?
 Then, bring us into the scene the moment when it, whatever it was, happened.

 It is also important to develop the characters of the people who were close to you at that time.
 Journal about what your spouse was like.
 What kinds of things were going through their mind?
 What would we have seen them doing if we were following them around with the video camera?
-Who the other players were in your life?
+Who were the other players in your life?

 If you want to be able to flesh out the book in a way that comes to life for the reader, developmental writing is the best place to start.